 “Times are still tough.
 We all have to tighten our belts and do more with less.
 The only way to still get work is to lower our fees.”

 As I was paying a stack of medical bills, I had a realization.
 Do our doctors lower their rates because the economy still isn’t doing so great?
 Would a nurse take care of us at half price?
 Is a baker going to charge less for his loaf of bread, or would a plumber be willing to show up and take a 40% pay cut?
 No way.
 If anything, their fees increase every year to keep up with the rate of inflation.

 Then why do some of us feel the need to put themselves up for grabs in the bargain basement?

 Remember: once you’re in there, it’s so hard to climb out.
 Forget how the economy is doing for a moment.
 If you subscribe to the notion that you often get what you pay for, why are you selling yourself and your colleagues short?
 What are you afraid of?
 A certain two-letter word?

 Top negotiator William Ury wrote a book called “The power of a positive No“.
 For some of us, that powerful word is one of the hardest in the language.
 But when we’re saying “No,” we’re asserting ourselves, and we’re affirming our boundaries, whether it’s in an intimate relationship, or in a business relationship.

 Being an independent contractor means that we have to have a good sense of what we’re worth.
 We have to have the guts to stand up for ourselves (and each other), and say “No” when faced with a bad deal.
 If we don’t, people will inevitably take advantage of us.

-Did you know that I’m also a non-denominational wedding officiant?
-I basically set my own fees.
-Every now and then a young engaged couple tells me that they’re on a shoestring budget, and they’re practically begging me to lower my rate.
+Did you know that I used to be a non-denominational wedding officiant?
+I could set my own fees, and every now and then a newly engaged couple would tell me that they were on a shoestring budget.
+Before I knew it, they were practically begging me to lower my rate.